Mixxxxer/AgeRanger/README.md

 1. Test Coverage - JavaScript portions of the code can use Jasmin / Chutzpa or similar
 2. Test Coverage - Remaining C# Portions of the Code
-3. Test Coverage - Atomated functional test using Selenium to drive the front end
+3. Test Coverage - Automated functional test using Selenium to drive the front end
 4. Browser Based Testing - FireFox and Safari

 **Cool Things TODO**